piero-ranalli/LFTools/README.md

   * photoz files are in .../SPEC_files_cosmos;
   * photoz information starts at line 63 and goes on to line 713;
   * K-corrections assume a power-law spectrum with Gamma=1.7;
-  * completeness corrections (complcorr, corrfile).
+  * completeness corrections (complcorr, corrfile);
+  * use of user-provided intrinsic fluxes (disabled by default, and in the example).

-To turn off corrections, use --nhprob=F and/or --photozpdf=F and/or --complcorr=F
+To turn off corrections, use --nhprob=F and/or --photozpdf=F and/or
-(but corrections are anyway off by default).
+--complcorr=F (but corrections are anyway off by default).

+Completeness corrections are considered experimental, and their use is discouraged, hence it is not documented.
+If you need to correct for incompleteness, a better way is to modify the survey coverage to reflect this.
+See e.g. how the XMM-LSS area is treated in Ranalli et al. 2016.

 The only mandatory options are infile and outfile.